 DVC SALES LEARNING CENTER

-Once you are ready to start shopping you will need to create an account.
-We will need this information to make an offer and opefully submit a contract for purchase.
+Once you are ready to make an offer, you will need to Create an Account.
+This information is required if your offer is accepted and a contract generated.

 FREQUENTLY ASKED QUESTIONS FOR NEW MEMBERS

 Typically, closing costs average between $500-$700, based on the purchase price and if you are financing.
 This is a fee charged by the title company.
 Included in this fee is a title search, title insurance, and all of the document preparation and recording fees with the county where your property is based.
 Closing costs will differ from state to state.
 Florida, California, South Carolina and Hawaii all have different laws, and we take care of the necessary paperwork and fees that pertain to these counties.
 Our associates will give you a more exact amount based on which contract you are looking to purchase.

 The purpose of DVC’s “right of first refusal” (ROFR) is to control the value of their property so that it remains in step with current values.
 When there is an accepted offer and a signed contract with a good faith deposit in escrow with a licensed and bonded title company, we immediately forward all contracts to the DVC Review Board.
 The criteria DVC uses for ROFR is not public information but one important factor for exercising (stepping in as buyer) the ROFR would be if DVC feels the selling price, including who pays closing costs and maintenance and taxes is below the target price they have established.
 If DVC exercises their Right of First Refusal (ROFR) and steps in as the Buyer, your deposit will be refunded in full, or we’ll continue to work to find another membership for you.